Comprehensive Needs Assessment (CNA) ProcessCNA DocumentsCNA ResourcesHow do you conduct a comprehensive needs assessment (CNA)?

 5. Have each CLT member lead a review of the data in his/her assigned area and determine the strengths, needs, and summary of needs using the guiding questions.

-6. Have the CLT member record the results on the CNA spreadsheet (either handwritten or typed).
+6. Have the CLT member record the results on a google doc to be transferred to Plan4Learning.

-7. Meet with the entire CLT to review all 8 areas of the CNA to determine the priorities, identify what is within the circle of influence of the campus (as opposed to the circle of concern (i.e. if the Staff Quality group identifies that more teachers should be hired to reduce class size, it may be in the circle of concern, but not in the circle of influence as staffing formulas are dictated by the district).
+7. Meet with the entire CLT to review all 4 areas of the CNA to determine the problem statements, identify what is within the circle of influence of the campus (as opposed to the circle of concern (i.e. if the Staff Quality group identifies that more teachers should be hired to reduce class size, it may be in the circle of concern, but not in the circle of influence as staffing formulas are dictated by the district).

-8. Enter the final draft of the CNA into the Document Tracking Services (DTS) online template.
+8. Enter the final draft of the CNA into the Plan4Learning website.

-9. Using the CNA, the CLT determines the WIGs and Leads for the CIP and enters the final draft into the DTS online template.
+9. Using the CNA, the CLT determines the Performance Objectives and Strategies for the CIP and enters the final draft into the Plan4Learning website.

 ii.
 Option 2: